marcaaron/techno-syndicalism/CONTRIBUTING.md

 * `/organisms/` for unique, distinct UI features
 * `/screens/` for laying the above components into any given complete UI

+### `/src/styles`

+Contains named exports of Styled Components to keep all global and component specific Styled Components in one place.
+Think of this as the "stylesheet" for the app.
+Styled Components can be imported from this directory for use in other components e.g.

+`import { Input, Label } from 'styles'`

 #### `/src/state`

 For managing app data.